domaframework/quarkus-sample/README.md

 Launch the Maven or the Gradle build on the checked out sources of this demo:

-> ./mvnw install
+> ./mvnw install -DskipTests=true

 or

-> ./gradlew build
+> ./gradlew build -x test

 ## Running the demo